In this topic, you'll learn:

 When you open your deposit account, the bank may ask you if you want courtesy overdraft protection for ATM and certain debit card purchases you make that overdraw your account.
 If you agree, the bank may pay those transactions and charge you overdraft fees.
 If you do not agree, the bank will decline those transactions and not charge you fees.
 You can change your mind about whether you want the service at any time.
 Some banks may offer you these options on all transactions that overdraw your account, not just ATM and certain debit card purchases.

 So unless you don't have enough money in your checking account to make a purchase, why would you ever need to use a credit card?
 Fraud protection is one important reason, as are protections from damaged or undelivered merchandise you purchase.
 Thanks to the Fair Credit Billing Act, you have little or no liability for unauthorized charges, damaged goods, or for merchandise that was never delivered.
-Credit card issuers also provide dispute settlement when you ordered something that wasn't what was promised or if a merchant refuses to refund your money.
+Credit card issuers also provide dispute settlements when you order something that wasn't what was promised or if a merchant refuses to refund your money.
 These protections are especially important for mail order transactions or in cases of identity theft.

 If your debit card is stolen, your liability coverage depends greatly on when you report unauthorized activity to your financial institution.
 In the worst case scenario, meaning you don't discover fraudulent charges for more than 60 days after the bank sent you a statement showing the unauthorized activity, you could be responsible for all charges made after the 60 days.
 Even if you report fraudulent charges before the 60-day limit, you could be responsible for up to $500 if you know your card is being used and you do not promptly tell the bank.
 Be sure to get full details from your financial institution, and monitor your account activity closely by reviewing your statements or using online banking.